What Causes Social Anxiety?

 To find out what triggers social anxiety we will first look at social anxiety in general.
 Many people feel anxious when it comes to giving a speech, going to a job interview, or meeting new people.

-However, social anxiety is an extreme fear of social situations which often results in dread or panic.
+However, social anxiety is an extreme fear of social situations that often result in dread or panic.
 In order not to feel this way, a person with social anxiety might avoid situations that could be embarrassing or humiliating.
 The person fears being judged by others.

 Anyone with social anxiety knows that these thoughts or feelings are irrational, but the feelings of anxiety or discomfort are so high that they become unbearable.